Abzwingten/go-tui/README.md

 # go-tui

-Package `gasiordev/go-tui` is meant to simplify printing on terminal window by specifying certain areas and adding static or dynamic content to it.
-These areas are called panes and they are defined by vertical or horizontal split.
+Package `gasiordev/go-tui` is meant to simplify printing on terminal window by specifying boxes and adding static or dynamic content to it.
+These boxes here are called panes and they are defined by vertical or horizontal split.
 Terminal window is main pane which can be split into another panes, and these panes can be split again into next ones, and so on...
 Just like in another great tool which is tmux.